waldbc/cats-generator/README.md

 If the layer is *not* mandatory - e.g. a hat/accessory - add an extra value into rarities to represent the None value.

 For example, if you have two hats, you could set the rarities as `[60, 30, 10]`.
-This means the first accessory will occur 60% of the time, the second 30% of the time, and *no accessory* 10% of the time.
+This means the first hat will occur 60% of the time, the second 30% of the time, and *no accessory* 10% of the time.

+### Running The Program

+Inside of the `py-nft-generator` folder, open a terminal and run `python art-engine` and your images and metadata will start being created :partying_face:

 ## Contributing